Smoking Statistics

 In New York City…

-- 18,000 high school students currently smoke cigarettes(2); one-third of whom will die prematurely as a direct result of smoking.(3)
+- 13,000 public high school students currently smoke cigarettes(2); one-third of whom will die prematurely as a direct result of smoking.(3)

 - More than 200,000 children are still exposed to secondhand smoke at home.(4)